10 Best Things to do in Tokyo, Japan

 We then headed to Lake Ashinoko for a relaxing cruise on a huge replica pirate ship, with gorgeous views of Mt Fuji.
 Finally, we caught the bullet train back to Tokyo, which was an adventure in itself because these bullet trains are iconic!
 They’re aptly named, because we were back in the city within an hour!

-At $159 USD, we genuinely couldn’t believe what a steal it was given that it included all activities, lunch, and bullet train tickets.
-You really don’t find this kind of value every day (especially not in Tokyo) so don’t hesitate to book this tour before it sells out!
+We genuinely couldn’t believe what a steal this tour was, given that it included all activities, lunch, and bullet train tickets.
+You really don’t find this kind of value every day (especially not in Tokyo), so don’t hesitate to book this tour before it sells out!

 2. Take a sightseeing bus tour